steveabner/MyDFIR-SOC-Analyst-challenge/README.md

 - Kibana

 ### Elasticsearch
-- Elasticsearch is a free, open-source tool that helps search and analyze data quickly.
-It works by organizing data in a way that makes it easy to find what you need.
-You can use it to look through large amounts of information, like logs or events, in real time.
-It often works with Kibana, a tool that helps you visualize your data.
+- Elasticsearch is a free, open-source tool designed for fast data search and analysis.
+It organizes data effectively, making it easy to locate the information you need.
+You can use it to sift through large volumes of data, such as logs or events, in real time.
+It’s commonly used alongside Kibana, which helps visualize the data for better insights.
 <!--Logs from the Windows and Ubuntu servers will be forwarded to the Elastic & Kibana server via designated agents.